Justin28590/phnsw/README.md

 # phnsw: An optimized HNSW (Hierarchical Navigable Small World graphs) ASIP model for SST Simulator
 ## Getting Started
 - This project is under development.
-It is compeletly unfunctional currently.
+It is compeletly unfunctional currently (now DMA is a little functional).

 ## Prerequisites
 Make sure your [SST Core](https://github.com/sstsimulator/sst-core) and [SST Elements](https://github.com/sstsimulator/sst-elements) is installed successfully.